Landmarks ~

 RAID ON A POLICE STATION.

-At Sedgley, on Monday, the South Staffordshire stipendiary remanded Henry Marsh, wholesale fruiterer, Dudley, who was alleged to have assaulted the police under exceptional circumstances.
+At Sedgley, on Monday, the South Staffordshire stipendiary remanded Henry Marsh, wholesale fruiterer,

 The stipendiary, a fortnight ago, issued a warrant against Marsh for neglecting to answer a summons charging him with a minor offence, and it was alleged in the sworn information placed before the stipendiary that the prisoner and six other persons raided Lower Gornal Police station at midnight, and, on gaining admittance, prisoner seriously assaulted two police officers, causing considerable consternation.
+The prisoner was anxious for an adjournment to enable counsel to defend him, and appeared greatly surprised when the stipendiary refused bail

 Rhyl Record and Advertiser